 The Assimilation of the Indian Policy

-Captain Henry Pratt (1840-1924) founded and supervised the Indian boarding school system and opened the Carlisle Indian Industrial School on 6 October 1879 in Cumberland County, Pennsylvania.
+Captain Henry Pratt (1840-1924) founded and supervised the Indian Boarding School System and opened the Carlisle Indian Industrial School on 6 October 1879 in Cumberland County, Pennsylvania.
 At this school, and others that followed, the Office of Indian Affairs had a "compulsive attendance" policy to expedite assimilation.
 The mission of all the boarding schools was, "Kill the Indian, and save the man."
 The children were stripped of their Indian identity by giving them "white" names, wardrobes, and cutting their long hair.
 They were forbidden to practice any Native customs or to "speak Indian."
 Any violation of these rules was met with rapid and severe punishment.
 Children could not go home to visit their families, it was feared they would have to be retrained when they returned.
 During the summertime when school was not in session, the majority of these children were sent to live with white families to perform house chores and continue to learn the white man's "civilized" ways.
 At least half of these children did not survive the experience and those who did were left permanently scarred.
 The resulting alcoholism, suicide, and the transmission of trauma to the victims' own children, led to social disintegration that can only be described as genocidal.
 The Office of Indian Affairs used extraordinary effort to force White religion onto, and Native religious practices out of, the children.
 The Government viewed our religious practices as savage and, as such, these practices did not have a place in a civilized society.
 Between 1880 and 1934, the Federal Government converted to Christianity as many Native people as possible.
-The Government allowed different Christian denominations to establish churches on the Reservations.
+The Government allowed different Christian denominations to establish churches on the Rezervations.
 The churches were unwanted by the Native people.
 The dogma of the different denominations--Catholic, Lutheran, Unitarian, Episcopal, Methodist, the Dutch Reformed and others--only confused the Native people, as each church made the same claim to be the Word.
 To clear up the confusion, the Commissioner of Indian Affairs stepped in and demanded that each Indian must choose one.
 Several generations of Native people were subjected to this experience and as a result of this kidnapping of our culture many Cherokee today do not know our spiritual and religious practices and cannot speak the Cherokee language.

 All the Native adults on the Reservations lived below the poverty level, with no belief in the Federal Government's rhetorical promises of change.
-Some Cherokee did not want the confinement or poor living conditions of the Reservation and migrated to the northeastern urban areas in search of a better life.
+Some Cherokee did not want the confinement or poor living conditions of the Rzservation and migrated to the northeastern urban areas in search of a better life.
 "City Indians," and later, "Urban Indians," the cognomens given us in the turbulent 1960s, brought us more hardship, trauma, and bias.
 The majority of us found ourselves in other ethnic communities; yet we clung to our Cherokee culture and worked hard to keep our traditions alive amongst our families.
-Leaving the reservation, seeking a more prosperous way of life, and continual miscegenation, in northeastern urban areas severed our umbilical cord to our tribe and caused the gradual loss of our traditions with the passing of each generation.
+Leaving the rezervation, seeking a more prosperous way of life, and continual miscegenation in northeastern urban areas severed our umbilical cord to our tribe and caused the gradual loss of our traditions with the passing of each generation.
 Today, we have lost much of our culture, but we have never forgotten that we are Aniyvwiyahi.

-In 1971, after residing in the northeast for some time, Ukuwiyuhi Okena Tsali Littlehawk- Long Hair Clan, located and united our northeastern fragmented Cherokee family and established the Northeastern Band of Cherokee Indians thereby creating a traditional foundation for those of Cherokee descent in the northeastern United States --with the goal "...to promote and facilitate the preservation of the Cherokee method of culture, customs, and way of life...."
+In 1971, after residing in the northeast for some time, Ukuwiyuhi Okena Tsali Littlehawk- Long Hair Clan, located and united some of our northeastern fragmented Cherokee family and established the Northeastern Band of Cherokee Indians thereby creating a traditional foundation for those of Cherokee descent in the northeastern United States --with the goal "...to promote and facilitate the preservation of the Cherokee method of culture, customs, and way of life...."

 To accomplish this ongoing, difficult goal, the Tribal Council has invested thousands of dollars on the necessary operating expenses.
 These expenses have been paid by the Tribal Council and its member's donations, but more financial aid is needed to supplement our expenditures.
 As you navigate our website--understand how we Cherokee have changed with each new generation--please remember our worthy goal and donate whatever amount you can (individual donations, or a tax-deductible grant, or project funding, would be truly appreciated.)
 If you have any questions about the tribal programs we offer, please send us an electronic missive @: firstname.lastname@example.org